boksajak/boksajak.github.io/_posts/2022-17-08-ReadingLog.md

 <time datetime="{{ page.date | date_to_xmlschema }}">
   <em>{{ page.date | date: "%b %-d, %Y" }}</em>
 </time>

+It's middle of August 2022 and I feel like I haven't been keeping up with graphics papers, so I'm starting a log where I'll records which papers I read, hopefully this will motivate me to keep reading.

 <div style="text-align: justify; font-style: italic;">

 <!--